Automorphisms of procongruence curve and pants complexes

 The Harvey cuspidal bordification $\widehat{\cT}(S)$ is endowed with a natural action of the mapping class group $\G(S)$ and has the property that the nerve of the cover of the ideal boundary $\partial\,\widehat{\cT}(S)$ by (analytically) irreducible components is described by the curve complex $C(S)$ (cf.\ \cite{Harvey}).
 More precisely, the stratum associated to a $k$-simplex $\s\in C(S)$ is naturally isomorphic to $\cT(S\ssm\s)\times\R^{k+1}$.
 In particular, these strata are all contractible.
 Hence, there is a $\G(S)$-equivariant \emph{weak} homotopy equivalence between the ideal boundary $\partial\,\widehat{\cT}(S)$ and the geometric realization of $C(S)$ (cf.\ Theorem~2 in \cite{Harvey}).

-From this description of the curve complex $C(S)$, it is clear that, for $\G^\l$ a level of $\G(S)$, the simplicial finite set $C^\l(S)_\bt:=C(S)_\bt/\G^\l$ describes the nerve of the D--M boundary of the level structure $\bM^\l$ over $\bM(S)$ corresponding to the subgroup $\G^\l$.
-Therefore, the complex of profinite curves $\kC(S)$ describes the D--M boundary of the inverse limit of all the geometric level structures.
+From this description of the curve complex $C(S)$, it is clear that, for $\G^\l$ a level of $\G(S)$, the simplicial finite set $C^\l(S)_\bt:=C(S)_\bt/\G^\l$ describes the nerve of the DM boundary of the level structure $\bM^\l$ over $\bM(S)$ corresponding to the subgroup $\G^\l$.
+Therefore, the complex of profinite curves $\kC(S)$ describes the DM boundary of the inverse limit of all the geometric level structures.